sybrew/the-seo-framework/readme.txt

 = Why is there no analytics, tracking, or 404 monitoring? =

-SEO experts that use advanced tools such as Ahrefs, SEMrush, Screaming Frog, and Google Analytics, love using The SEO Framework because it doesn't try do their job haphazardly (like most other SEO plugins do).
+SEO experts that use advanced tools such as Ahrefs, SEMrush, Screaming Frog, and Google Analytics, prefer using The SEO Framework because it doesn't try do their job haphazardly.

 To analyze your website correctly, it must be done from the outside.
 If we load these features on your site, bad robots will cause thousands of false positives that fill up your database with useless information that doesn't apply to search engines at all.
 We refrain from this, because it won't ever help you anyway.